pepopowitz/your-first-react-app-exercises/exercise-12/README.md

 export default React.createContext();
 ```

 There isn't much happening here.
 The important thing is that it is calling `React.createContext()`, and exporting the result.
-When we want to create a Provider or Consumer, we'll need to use this Context.
+When we want to create a Theme Provider or Theme Consumer, we'll need to reference this Theme Context.

 ### ThemeProvider

-A Provider handles the state management for a Context.
+A Provider handles the state management for a Context, and sits atop a sub-tree of Consumers.

 For this exercise, we've already created the Provider.
 It is named `ThemeProvider`, and it's located at `theme/Provider.js`.